Espresso Machine Cleaning & Maintenance

 1. Allow the steam boiler to fully heat and come to full pressure.
 The needle on the steam pressure gauge should read between 1.25-1.75 Bar depending on your settings.

 2. Open the steam wand into a cup and observe the steam pressure gauge.
-It should drop immediately and smoothly by about 0.5 Bar.
+It should drop immediately and smoothly by about 0.50-0.75 Bar.
+(If your machine is equipped with a digital PID display, make note of how far the temperature drops from the boiler set temperature throughout this test.)

 Test 4: Steam Boiler Temperature Recovery